Debt payoff guides

 Debt consolidation can reduce your interest rate if your credit score qualifies — but it doesn't reduce what you owe.
 Debt settlement can reduce the balance but severely damages your credit and has tax implications.
 We explain when each option makes sense, when it doesn't, and what the industry doesn't tell you upfront.

 One saves more money.
 The other gets more people to the finish line.
-An honest comparison with real numbers so you can pick the right strategy.
+A real comparison with actual numbers so you can choose the right strategy.